-In Turkey man-to-man sex is not recognized and strictly not allowed in public places like in Hamams or parks.
+In Turkey man-to-man sex is not allowed in public places like Hamams or saunas.
 But it doesn’t mean that it is forbidden either.
-Most of the time, business owners, fortunately, tolerate or turn a blind eye to this confidential relationship.
-This is of course for the sake of their very own business.
+But most of the time, business owners, tolerate or turn a blind eye.
+Because they don’t like this happening in their place.
+This striction is of course for the sake of their business.
 So try not to put what you do in their eyes and just be natural.
 Gayly flamboyancy or super feminine attitudes are not welcome in these kinds of places either.
 You even can not enter some of the gay bars if you are super feminine in İstanbul.
 And yes that’s not a good attitude but it’s a fact.
 And besides, we don’t have officially recognized gay bars either 🙂

-Since the Ottoman and Roman Empire, Turkey has a large Hamam culture and understanding.
+Since the Ottoman and Roman Empires, Turkey has had a large Hamam culture and understanding.
 Hamams are a part of our historical culture as well.
 There are even Hamams built on the remainings of very ancient roman Hamams.
-You can find Hamams nearly in all the cities, towns, and neighborhoods of Turkey.
-This is such a strong culture that it also inspired the opening of many Turkish Baths in Europe as well!
-But nothing compares to the very classical ones which have a navel stone (central massage platform in a Turkish bath)
+You can find Hamams in all the cities, towns, and neighborhoods in Turkey.
+This is such a strong culture that it also inspired the opening of many Turkish Baths in Europe!
+But none of them compares to the very classical ones which have a navel stone (central massage platform in a Turkish bath)

 That’s a very hard question to answer.
-But as you know, every society creates its own simplicity in the struggle of life.
-That includes gay men as well and it is not written on their faces that they are gay.
-So, when you go to a men Hamam you can’t know if there are other gays inside right?
-If you live in an area where there are a lot of Lgbt around, you wouldn’t like to lose customers.
+But as you know, every society creates its own way of doing things.
+It is not written on people’s faces that they are gay.
+So, when you go to a men’s Hamam you can’t know if there are other gays inside right?
+If you run such a business (gay Hamam business) in an area where there are lots of Lgbt around, you wouldn’t like to lose customers.
 You shut your eyes to what people do where you are not inside.
 Customers probably won’t put what they do in the owner’s eyes.
 (If that’s not a gay party 🙂 occurred haphazardly in the Hamam)

 Especially in İstanbul, some Hamams like, Cihangir Hamam, Firuzağa Hamam, are located in a very gay populated area.
 Yes, most of them don’t like to be called Gay Hamam.
 But this doesn’t actually change the fact that their customers are mostly gays.
 Inside the Hamam is another story if there are other gay guys there.
 You might meet someone handsome and have a great date who knows?
 But before starting to cruise guys around the Hamam, you might want to be clean and ready to be liked.
 For that, Kese would be good.
 Many of those Hamams have ‘KESE’ (rub with a coarse bath-glove) and massage services.
 KESE pictures are below.

-Kese actually is a very traditional way of cleaning in Turkey.
-It is a great way to purify your body out of dirt which is intrinsic to Turkish culture.
-After waiting in the steam room or in the sauna, your skin lets the dirt loose.
-After a while, Kese man calls you for the Kese (scrubbing).
-This means you waited enough to soften the dirt of your body in the Hamam.
-Although you might be disgusted with yourself when you see dirt cylinders rolling on your body when the Kese man scrubs your skin with Kese, It makes you feel super clean that you’ll want to have it done again.
+In Turkey, Kese is a very traditional way of cleaning.
+It is a great way to purify your body out of the dirt.
+This type of cleaning is intrinsic to Turkish culture.
+After waiting in the steam room, your skin lets the dirt loose.
+After a while, the Kese man calls you for the Kese (scrubbing).
+This means you waited enough to soften the dirt on your body in the Hamam.
+Although you might be disgusted with yourself when you see dirt cylinders rolling on your body when the Kese scrubs, It makes you feel super clean that you’ll want to have it done again.

-After that super cleaning an oil massage will be a real therapy for your body.
-If that’s a known gay hamam masseurs might be prepared and well-tranied to relax you.
-Nobody has to know if something private has occured between you and the masseur.
-You’ll probably be pleased of the service.
+After that super cleaning, an oil massage will be a real therapy for your body.
+If that’s a known gay Hamam masseur might be prepared and well-trained to relax you.
+Nobody has to know if something private has occurred between you and the masseur.
+You’ll probably be pleased with the service.

-That was the story of how Hamams are gay hamams in Turkey.
+That was the story of how Hamams are gay Hamam in Turkey.
 If you have any questıon or need recommendations you might comment below the post.
-Here are the images from some of the gay hamams in Turkey, istanbul and Adana
+Here are the images from some of the gay Hamam in Turkey, Istanbul and Adana